 2024 (\$) 2023 (\$)

 Audit Fees (1) 6,983,000 2,836,730

-Audit Related Fees (2) -
+Audit Related Fees - -

 Tax Fees (2) 268,750 247,118

-All Other Fees (2) -
+All Other Fees - -

-- (1) Includes fees and expenses related to the audit and interim reviews of the Company's consolidated financial statements and the audit of the effectiveness of the Company's internal controls over financial reporting for the fiscal year notwithstanding when the fees and expenses were billed or when the services were rendered. - (2) Includes fees and expenses for services rendered from January through December of the fiscal year notwithstanding when the fees and expenses were billed.
+(1) Audit fees include fees and expenses related to the audit and interim reviews of the Company's consolidated financial statements and the audit of the effectiveness of the Company's internal controls over financial reporting for the fiscal year notwithstanding when the fees and expenses were billed or when the services were rendered.

+(2) Tax fees include fees and expenses for advisory services rendered for tax consultation from January through December of the fiscal year notwithstanding when the fees and expenses were billed.